 Where to Eat on the Ile de Brehat

 Truth be told with our scallop lunch in Paimpol and our rain-soaked walk to the hotel, we picnicked our single evening in the hotel.
 Breakfast was provided in our room charge.
 However, I did get a recommendation from the hotel proprietress, which was, Le Creche-Kerio which seems to have good reviews.
-There are a few other restaurants in the main part of town, but the typical tourist type, creperies, and pizza shops and a baker.
+There are a few other restaurants in the main part of town, but the typical tourist type, creperies, and pizza shops, and a baker.
 Hotel Bellevue has seafood in their restaurant.
 There is a small Carrefour grocery store and this out on the path to the Paon lighthouse, there is a lovely organic farm stand that goes by the honor system.
 They also bake fresh bread daily, we passed by too early or we would have picked some up!

-As we were on the ferry pulling away from Ile de Brehat we spotted this tractor pulling what was likely set of (way smarter) passengers.
-These people didn’t have to drag their suitcases from outside of town into town and then down to the third dock, but then again, they don’t have a misadventure to share as we do!
+As we were on the ferry pulling away from Ile de Brehat we spotted this tractor pulling what was likely a set of (way smarter) passengers.
+These people didn't have to drag their suitcases from outside of town into town and then down to the third dock, but then again, they don't have a misadventure to share as we do!